This is general information only and details can vary from study to study

 Assessors are allocated a prescribed number of examination papers to mark.
 If marking from home assessors will be paired with another assessor for the initial marking phase and be required to swap papers with that partner at the conclusion of the first round of marking.

-Wherever possible, assessors will be paired with someone living in close proximity however this is not always possible.
+Wherever possible, assessors will be paired with someone living in close proximity however this is not always possible and assessors will need to travel to swap their bags of script halfway through the assessment period.

 Performance and Language Oral examinations and Extended Investigation oral presentation

-Performance and Language Oral examinations and the Extended Investigation oral presentation are marked at VCAA managed venues across metropolitan and regional Victoria throughout October and early November.
-Wherever possible, assessors will be allocated to a venue in relatively close proximity however this is not always possible.
+Performance and Language oral examinations and the Extended Investigation oral presentations are marked at VCAA managed venues across metropolitan and regional Victoria throughout October and early November.
+Wherever possible, assessors will be allocated to a venue in relatively close proximity however this is not always possible

 Personal expenses are covered by the VCAA in specific circumstances according to its published Reimbursement guidelines.